-8 Top-Rated Day Trips from Pittsburgh
+10 Top-Rated Day Trips from Pittsburgh, PA

 Western Pennsylvania is a landscape of beautiful rolling hills and the mountains of the Appalachian Plateau, so it's not surprising that a number of natural attractions are found in its parks and wild lands.
-Winding country roads and miles of hiking and cycling trails lead to lakes, ponds, rushing streams, waterfalls, and scenic viewpoints.
-This is one of the best places in the Mid-Atlantic area to view fall foliage.
-Historic sites span the centuries, from the French and Indian Wars to the 21st century, and three masterpieces of modernist architecture are open to tourists.
-And for kids, there's one of the nation's best-loved amusement park complexes.
-All of these fun things to do are easily accessible on day trips from Pittsburgh.
+Winding country roads and miles of hiking and cycling trails lead to lakes, ponds, rushing streams, waterfalls, and scenic viewpoints, many of which can be easily reached on a day trip from Pittsburgh.

-Running through this terrain of rivers, lakes, and forested mountains is the Great Allegheny Passage, a 150-mile rail trail for hiking and biking that includes some of the region's finest vistas and never exceeds a gradient of 2 percent.
+Running through this terrain of rivers, lakes, and forested mountains is the Great Allegheny Passage, a 150-mile rail trail for hiking and biking that includes some of the region's finest vistas and never exceeds a gradient of two percent.

-2 Frank Lloyd Wright's Fallingwater
+2. Frank Lloyd Wright's Fallingwater

 Designed to complement and become a part of the dramatic site above a waterfall, Fallingwater incorporates the falls both visually and with the sound of water throughout the house.
 Steps from the living room lead directly into the water below.
 Wright designed the furniture and decorations, which are still in the house today.

 Address: 1491 Mill Run Road, Mill Run, Pennsylvania